Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 Typically, you have a pleasant and clear trekking trail if you are just on the base camp and Gokyo without a Cho La Pass.
 However, the path before and after Cho La is rough, with rocks and icy snow.
 Walking on this rough trail requires a lot of practice and physical fitness.
 Also, the altitude makes walking with low-level oxygen in the air challenging.

-Besides physical stamina, the rough trail, icy part and low oxygen, cold temperature, and wind (if you reach late on top) also make the trip challenging.
-It will be best if you start walking very early in the morning to cross over the Cho La to avoid strong wind on the top, which might sometimes fall stones on the trail while hiking.
+Besides physical stamina, the rough trail, icy parts, low oxygen, cold temperatures, and wind (if you reach the top late) also make the trip challenging.
+It is best to start walking early in the morning to cross over the Cho La to avoid the strong wind on the top, which might sometimes cause stones to fall on the trail while hiking.

 You must start very early, especially if you are going over the pass from Thangnak from the Gokyo side in the dark with a flashlight.
 So, less oxygen, rocky path, ice, cold temperature, wind, and more factors make the trek adventurous.